VishalMoradia/MSBI_FIRST_PROJECT/README.md

 # MSBI_FIRST_PROJECT

-### This is my first project towards the understanding of SSIS, SSAS and SSRS.
+### This is my first project towards understanding the workings of SSIS, SSAS and SSRS.